gitcseme/BinaryQuest.TodoManager.Api/README.md

 After running these commands the backend should be up and running.
 Place the URL in browser https://localhost:7288/swagger/index.html
 You will see the api documentation with **swagger** ui

-3. To run the frontend app follow the repository readme.md file of the frontend app: https://github.com/gitcseme/todomanager.client
+4. To run the frontend app follow the repository readme.md file of the frontend app: https://github.com/gitcseme/todomanager.client

 ## API
 * The api is written with **.Net 6**
 * Followed generic **repository** & **unit of work** pattern
-* Applied exception handling
+* Write a **middleware** to handle exceptions globaly
 * Used **NLog** for logging
 * Api documentation with swagger